 A cataract occurs when the natural lens in the eye clouds over and surgery is required if the loss of vision interferes with daily living.
 Cataract surgery is the commonest elective surgical procedure performed in the UK.

-How do you confirm that cataract surgery is required?
+How do you confirm that the surgery is required?

 If your doctor thinks you have a cataract, you will be referred to an eye surgeon who will decide if an operation is needed.
 The examination involves assessment and discussion about the patient’s visual requirements.
 Tests and measurements are carried out to establish the power of the lens implant needed during the surgery.

-What happens on the day of cataract surgery?
+What happens on the day of the surgery?

 On the day of surgery, the patient will be administered eye drops by the nursing staff to dilate the pupil.
 The patient remains lying down and is then taken to the operating theatre.
 The surgeon will put in local anaesthetic eye drops and clean the eye and the area around the eye with antiseptics.
 The face is covered with a sterile drape, which is held up like a little tent with adequate supply of fresh air and oxygen underneath.
 This provides a sterile surgical field to eliminate the risk of infection.
 The eyelids will be kept open using a clip.
 This may cause a gentle stretching feel.

-Are eye drops the only anaesthetic required for cataract surgery?
+Are eye drops the only anaesthetic required for it?